impulsado/wannaNotes/Writeups/TryHackMe/Advent Cyber 2022/Day 1.md

 - **Weaponization**: Setting up the needed infrastructure to host the “Command and Control Center” (C2).
 Allow the attacker to send commands remotely.
 - **Delivery**: Payloads are malicious instruments delivered to the target.
 (Through Phishing…)
 - **Social Engineering**: Attacker will trick their target into performing untrusted and unsafe actions.
-- Persistence: Leave behind a fallback presence on the network or asset to make sure they have a point of access to their target (Backdoor).
+- **Persistence**: Leave behind a fallback presence on the network or asset to make sure they have a point of access to their target (Backdoor).
-- Defence Evasion:
+- **Defense Evasion**: Attacker must remain anonymous throughout their exploits.
+Disable and avoid security mechanisms.
+- **Command & Control**: Communication channel between the compromised system and the attacker infrastructure.